niveklabs/tfwriter/google/r/google_redis_instance.md

 variable "alternative_location_id" {
   description = "(optional) - Only applicable to STANDARD_HA tier which protects the instance\nagainst zonal failures by provisioning it across two zones.\nIf provided, it must be a different zone from the one provided in\n[locationId]." type        = string default     = null
 }

+variable "auth_enabled" {
+  description = "(optional) - Optional.
+Indicates whether OSS Redis AUTH is enabled for the\ninstance.
+If set to \"true\" AUTH is enabled on the instance.\nDefault value is \"false\" meaning AUTH is disabled." type        = bool default     = null
+}